-(HARTFORD, CT) – Governor Ned Lamont today announced that he is ordering all executive branch state office buildings closed to the public on Tuesday, March 14, 2023, due to the significant winter storm that is anticipated to impact certain areas of Connecticut throughout the day.
+(HARTFORD, CT) – Governor Ned Lamont today announced that he is ordering all State of Connecticut executive branch office buildings closed to the public on Tuesday, February 13, 2024, due to the significant winter storm that is anticipated to impact the state throughout the day.

 For the duration of this storm-related closure, the governor is directing that:

-- All level 2 state employees whose job duties can be completed remotely should telework, or they may request use of accrued leave;
+- All level 2 executive branch state employees whose job duties can be completed remotely should telework, or they may request use of accrued leave; and

-- All level 2 state employees whose job duties cannot be completed remotely should not report to work in-person; and
+- All level 2 executive branch state employees whose job duties cannot be completed remotely should not report to work in-person.

-Level 2 state employees include all of those who were previously designated as “nonessential” based on their respective job duties.
-Level 1 state employees are those who were previously designated as “essential.”
-The terminology used for these classifications was modified through an executive order issued in 2018.
+The terminology used for state employee classifications was established through an executive order issued in 2018.
+Level 1 state employees include those who were previously designated as “essential” based on their respective job duties.
+Level 2 state employees include those who were previously designated as “nonessential.”

-The governor’s storm-related directive applies to executive branch state offices.
-Decisions regarding the operations of offices within the judicial and legislative branches are made by the leadership of those respective branches of government.
+The governor’s storm-related directive applies to executive branch offices.
+Decisions regarding the operations of offices within the judicial and legislative branches are made by the leaders of those respective branches of state government.